bugstan/MCPxHub/README.md

 ## Connection Priority

-1. MCP_SERVER_PORT (if set)
+1. MCP_SERVER_PORT (if set) - Checks the specific port provided
+2. Cached endpoint - Reuses previously successful connection
-2. Scan port range based on IDE type
+3. Scan port range based on IDE_TYPE:
+   - For jetbrains: Ports 63342-63352
+   - For vscode: Ports 9960-9990
-3. If IDE_TYPE not set, try JetBrains port range as default
+4. If IDE_TYPE is invalid or not set, tries JetBrains port range (63342-63352) as default

 ## Troubleshooting